johnalison/obsidian-notes/Journal/2 August 2024 Friday.md

 - Start working on iterative ISR declustering
 	- Got it going ...
 Easier than I thought.
 - Check the reclustered splittings.
+	- Running out of Memory..trying with 2 cores
 - Now try to do the declustering with 4b+0,1,2j...
+	-

 ETH limit order was filled.

+# HEP Lunch Matteo and Manfred
+- Get computer have UGs build kubernetes cluster